History

 On a broader scale, the U.S. Department of Housing and Urban Development (HUD) awards significant funding through the CoC program.
 These funds are available to CoCs through a competitive process and support CoC positions as well as new programming to address priority areas such as: Youth and Domestic Violence (DV) Bonus projects.

-In an effort to honor a community wide Housing First approach, no minimum income requirements are enforced to enter any of the below CoC-funded programs.
+No minimum income requirements are enforced to enter any of the below CoC-funded programs.

 Program recipients must meet HUD definition(s) of homelessness (§ 578.3)